LukasNiessen/relational-db-vs-document-store/README.md

 ## System Design Example 1: Financial Transaction System

 Note that I limit this example to the minimum so the article is not totally bloated.
 The code is incomplete on purpose.
+You can find complete code in the examples folder of the repo.

 ### Requirements